 - How to Revive Wilted Hydrangeas – Guaranteed! - July 28, 2021

 - Easy Canvas Painting Ideas – 30+ DIYs for Beginners - June 16, 2021

-This modern, asymmetrical Valentines Day wreath is made with an embroidery hoop, handwritten “love” cutout and gorgeous on-trend peonies, roses and eucalyptus.
+This modern Valentine’s Day wreath is made with an embroidery hoop, a script “love” cutout and gorgeous on-trend peonies, roses and eucalyptus.

 I’m venturing out of my comfort zone with a whole new style of wreath!
 Hoop wreaths have become popular on Pinterest in the last little while, and I’ve been wanting to try to make one.
 They seem to defy gravity, and I’ve wondered how the flowers stay put on such a skinny hoop.

 But they’re not tricky at all!

 The secret to making this wreath so easy is the floral picks!
 Floral picks are flowers with short stems that are already arranged and bound together, perfect for wreaths, boutonnieres and other craft projects.
 I chose some with roses and eucalyptus greenery from Joann Fabrics.
 They were in the seasonal floral section and were $2.99 each, and I can’t find them online.
 Boo.

 The hardest part was actually finding the right handwritten “love” cutout.
 I hit all my favorite craft stores, and finally found one I liked at Hobby Lobby, way in the back with the other unfinished wood pieces.
 But here’s the link to a really pretty handwritten “love” cutout.

 I also think that “hello” or “welcome” would look lovely, in fact there’s a pretty good chance I’ll be making some more hoop wreaths with other sayings!

 My “love” is chipboard, which is basically cardboard, so it may not do so well outside with wet weather.
 So this beauty is now hanging in my front room where I can admire it more anyway!